The Beach Houses

 By Air

-Dabolim International (70km away) is the closest airport.
-From there, it's easiest to arrange a transfer through the houses' staff (particularly due to the 'secret location').
+Manohar International (25km away) is the closest airport, about a 40-minute drive.
+Dabolim International (70km away) is the region's main airport.
+It's easiest to arrange a transfer through the houses' staff (particularly due to the 'secret location').
 You will have to walk the last 500m on foot and cross the bamboo footbridge to leave the outside world behind.

 Getting Around